awbsmith/Geodesy.jl/README.md

 #### A note on datums vs ellipses

 Datums contain more information than just the reference ellipse.
-Two different datums can use the same ellipse but have differenent centers (relative to a point on the Earth's surface, or have different reference poles / meridians.
-Comparing points in the different datums also requires having a transforming to align them.
+Two different datums can use the same ellipse but have a different origin and / or orientation relative to points on the Earth's surface.
+Comparing points in the different datums requires knowing the transformation to align them.
 As an example,

 ```julia